 Foot abnormalities tend to run in families.
 It's best to have your children's feet evaluated by one of our Seattle foot doctors early to detect and correct faulty foot mechanics before problems develop.
 If you have children, avoid short-term, over-the-counter solutions that could allow easily treated foot issues to develop into something much more serious.
-Our program Kids Feet First at the Seattle Center for Children's Foot Heatlh offers complimentary foot exams to children 12 and under.
+Learn more about how we treat kids with flat feet.

 Also, if you have aging parents walking with difficulty or pain, be sure to bring them in for an evaluation with one of our Seattle podiatrists.

 To find out if custom orthotics may be right for you, call us at 206-368-7000 to set up an appointment or request an appointment by email.